nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-EditPost.md

 Once a post has been updated, how can you display the `PostEntry` module again?

+### Practice - Journal Edit
+Add edit abilities to your journal entries.
+One of the challenges will be to have the option select display the current mood.
+There are a few ways you can accomplish this including: dynamically create option menu or setAttribute.

 ### Bonus Challenge #1
 When a user clicks on the cancel button, have the edit form go away and replace it with the new post form.